adaptive-learning/flocs-core/overview.md

 - move TODOs and Questions to GH issues
 - move overview/requirements to docstrings and README
 - finish prove of concept including web (min. viable product), then consult and improve
+- unit tests and integration tests, s.t. they are easily reused for web/analysis stores
 - improve architecture, s.t. clients doesn't need to use subclassing (which requires knowing internals of the core), but rather just class/function composition [Q]
 - implement and test basic intents
   - [Q] how? injecting state/store (alt. is using corouintes)